Battle of Kemp's Landing: Aftermath

 After securing the town, Dunmore raised the British standard, and read out the text of his proclamation.
-The next day more than 100 militiamen that had previously opposed him swore an oath to the Crown, claiming that they had been forced into arms by the Patriots.
+The next day more than 100 militiamen who had previously opposed him swore an oath to the Crown, claiming that they had been forced into arms by the Patriots.
 Dunmore then moved on to Norfolk, where he again raised the standard, and began developing defenses in and around the town.

 Woodford's force eventually reached Great Bridge, and was joined by companies from North Carolina.
 This threat prompted Dunmore to order an attack against them; in the December 9 Battle of Great Bridge Woodford won a decisive victory.
 Dunmore afterward withdrew from Norfolk, which was then burned on January 1, 1776, by a combination of Patriot and Loyalist action.
 He continued raiding operations against Virginia coastal communities until August 1776, when he departed for New York City.

 Kemp's Landing incorporated in 1778 as Kempsville, and became the county seat for Princess Anne County.
 Princess Anne County was merged into Virginia Beach in 1963; Kempsville is now an urban neighborhood of the city.